 Adding a fixed index annuity to a retirement portfolio may be beneficial since it protects from market downturns and growth potential and complements other portfolios on the higher end of the risk spectrum.

 The sequence of returns risk is a common problem for retirees with saving, spending, and managing money before and during retirement.
 Hopefully, this guide has educated you on the types of risks associated with the Sequence of Returns, how to calculate it, and some solutions to mitigate its effects.
 If you have any further questions or want to discuss your specific situation, please don’t hesitate to contact us.
-We would happily provide you with a free quote tailored specifically for your needs.
-Thanks for reading!
+We would happily provide you with a free quote tailored to your needs.

 Request A Quote

 Get help from a licensed financial professional.
 This service is free of charge.